-The workshop fee is $145 (payment is due at the first session on Monday, February 12 and can be by cash or check/money order made out to James Fatata, sorry no credit cards).
+The workshop fee is due at the first session and can be by cash or check/money order made out to James Fatata, sorry no credit cards).
 The fee covers the use of sculpting stand, portrait armature, model fee, studio facility, and bisque firing of the finished portrait.
-Water-base clay will be available for purchase at the first session for $15 per twenty-five pounds bag.
+Water-based stoneware clay will be available for purchase at the first session for $18 per twenty-five pounds bag.